Ulupi: Redeeming Arjuna from the curse

 The Vasus, Bhishma's brothers, cursed Arjuna after he killed Bhishma through treachery in the Kurukshetra War.
 When Ulupi heard of the curse, she sought the help of her father, Kauravya.
 Her father went to the river goddess Ganga, Bhishma's mother, and requested her for a relief from the curse.
-Upon hearing him, Ganga said that Arjuna would be killed by his own son, Babruvahana—Arjuna's son through Chitrangada—and brought back to life when Ulupi placed a gem called Nagamani on his chest.
+Upon hearing him, Ganga said that Arjuna would be killed by his own son, Babhruvahana—Arjuna's son through Chitrangada—and brought back to life when Ulupi placed a gem called Nagamani on his chest.

 Following her father's advice, Ulupi instigates Babruvāhana to fight Arjuna.
-When Arjuna goes to Manipur with the horse intended for the Ashvamedha sacrifice, the king Babruvahana, as directed by Ulupi, challenges Arjuna to a duel.
+When Arjuna goes to Manipura with the horse intended for the Ashvamedha sacrifice, the king Babhruvahana, as directed by Ulupi, challenges Arjuna to a duel.
 In the fierce battle that took place between them, both are mangled by the other's arrows.
 Finally, Arjuna is mortally wounded and is killed by his son when he shoots a powerful arrow at him.
-Chitrangada rushes to the spot and abuses Ulupi for instigating Babruvahana to fight Arjuna.
-Repenting of his deed, Babruvahana is determined to kill himself, but is promptly stopped by Ulupi.
+Chitrangada rushes to the spot and abuses Ulupi for instigating Babhruvahana to fight Arjuna.
+Repenting of his deed, Babhruvahana is determined to kill himself, but is promptly stopped by Ulupi.
 She goes to her kingdom and brings the Nagamani.
 When she places the Nagamani on Arjuna's chest, his life is restored, thus relieving him of the Vasus' curse.
-When brought back to his life, Arjuna becomes happy to see Ulupi, Chitrangada, and Babruvahana.
+When brought back to his life, Arjuna becomes happy to see Ulupi, Chitrangada, and Babhruvahana.
 He takes all of them to Hastinapura.

 Retirement of the Pandavas

-Upon the onset of the Kali Yuga, the Pandavas along with Draupadi retired and left the throne to their only heir Arjuna's grandson, Parikshit.
+Upon the onset of the Kali Yuga, the Pandavas along with Draupadi retired and left the throne to their only heir – Arjuna's grandson, Parikshit.
 Giving up all their belongings and ties, they made their final journey of pilgrimage to the Himalayas, accompanied by a dog.
 Ulupi went back to her kingdom in the Ganga river.